Amir-Arsalan/Synthesize3DviaDepthOrSil/README.md

 ![consistency](images/consistency.png "Consistency")

 ## IoU Computation
-    To compute the IoU number for reconstructions do the following:
+Execute the following to get the reconstructions for all test samples:

-    `th main.lua -modelDirName 'someModelDirName' -experiment 1 -expType 'forwardPass' -forwardPassType 'reconstructAllSamples'`
+    th main.lua -modelDirName 'someModelDirName' -experiment 1 -expType 'forwardPass' -forwardPassType 'reconstructAllSamples'`

-    To get IoU numbers for each viewpoint run `th main.lua -experiment 1 -expType 'forwardPass' -forwardPassType 'reconstructAllSamples' -allViewsExp` instead.
+For a `SingleVPNet` model execute the following to get reconstructions for each views separately:

-    On a Windows machine, open the `README.txt` in `zip-IoU.zip` and install the requirements Unzip the `zip.IoU.zip`
+    th main.lua -experiment 1 -expType 'forwardPass' -forwardPassType 'reconstructAllSamples' -allViewsExp 1`

-    Run `run.bat`
+To get the IoU numbers, in a Windows machine open the `README.txt` in `zip-IoU.zip` and install the requirements.
+Then Run `run.bat`

 # Citation